 The ubiquitin-proteasome system (UPS) comprises a highly complex, finely tuned, set of mechanisms that determines the fate and function of proteins, and which regulates essentially all cellular processes.
-The most well-known function of ubiquitin is to target proteins to the 26S proteasome.
+The most well-known function of ubiquitin is to target proteins to the 26S proteasome for degradation.
 Ubiquitination also affects the trafficking of proteins within the cell, activates signal transduction pathways, modulates gene expression, and plays critical roles in DNA repair.

 Structure-Function Relations for RING-type Ubiquitin Ligases

-Metzger MB, Liang YH, Das R, Mariano J, Li S, Li J, Kostova Z, Byrd RA, Ji X, Weissman AM.
+- Metzger MB, Liang YH, Das R, Mariano J, Li S, Li J, Kostova Z, Byrd RA, Ji X, Weissman AM.
 A structurally unique E2-binding domain activates ubiquitination by the ERAD E2, Ubc7p, through multiple mechanisms.
 Mol Cell.
 2013;50(4):516-27.

 - Tsai YC, Leichner GS, Pearce MM, Wilson GL, Wojcikiewicz RJ, Roitelman J, Weissman AM.
 Differential regulation of HMG-CoA reductase and Insig-1 by enzymes of the ubiquitin-proteasome system.
 Mol Biol Cell.
 2012;23(23):4484-94.

 - Leboucher GP, Tsai YC, Yang M, Shaw KC, Zhou M, Veenstra TD, Glickman MH, Weissman AM.
 Stress-induced phosphorylation and proteasomal degradation of mitofusin 2 facilitates mitochondrial fragmentation and apoptosis.
 Mol Cell.
 2012;47(4):547-57.

 - Cohen MM, Amiott EA, Day AR, Leboucher GP, Pryce EN, Glickman MH, McCaffery JM, Shaw JM, Weissman AM.
 Sequential requirements for the GTPase domain of the mitofusin Fzo1 and the ubiquitin ligase SCFMdm30 in mitochondrial outer membrane fusion.
 J Cell Sci.
 2011;124(Pt 9):1403-10.